 There are three main types of building regulations application, each with their own pros and cons.

-Full Plans – this is where you submit full, detailed drawings (or plans) of the building work before you commence.
+This is where you submit full, detailed drawings (or plans) of the building work before you commence.
 The plans will demonstrate compliance will all relevant building regulations.

 If the plans comply with building regulations, a notice of approval will be issued by building control.
 You can then carry out the work in accordance with the plans.
 Your local council will carry out inspections whilst the work is in progress to ensure that the plans are being followed.

-However, if your work is found to breach building regulations, you will spend a considerable amount of time and money putting things right.
+However, if your work is found not to comply with building regulations, it’s likely that you will spend a substantial amount of time and money putting things right.

 Building regulations are varied, detailed and complex.
 They’re also updated relatively often.
 In our opinion, the risk of a very small construction error leading to a very large building regulations problem is not one worth taking, especially if you’ve already invested considerable funds getting your planning permission.
 For this reason, we always recommend full plans to our clients!

 This is where you apply for building regulations approval for work you’ve already completed without the necessary approval.
 This route mainly provides an option to people who find themselves dealing with old unauthorised building works.

 If you are looking to start new building works, regularisation is NOT an alternative to full plans or building notice applications.
 You could be prosecuted and issued with an unlimited fine if works are carried out at your property in breach of building regulations.

 If you need assistance with building regulations, contact us today using the button below.